 Over time, I started standing up to women who were nasty or rude to me.
 Who tried to push me around.
 Both women I knew and strangers.
 I didn’t smile any more and act complicit.
 I’d had it.
 I started talking to women more like I talked to men, especially if they were going to be firing zingers at me.
 I no longer thought of them as too delicate to take it, the more so if they felt free to say catty things to me.
 Which, it need be said, they still do.

 I don’t take everybody on.
 There are some battles not worth pursuing.
-And — I think once you know you can do something, in this case not roll over when a woman shows me she considers me, for her own reasons – which could well be behind how she reacts to many or even all women – that she considers me an enemy or competitor, it isn’t always necessary.
+And — I think once you know you can do something, in this case not roll over when a woman shows me she considers me, for her own reasons – which could well be behind how she reacts to many or even all women – an enemy or competitor, it isn’t always necessary.
 Knowing you could is enough.

 Once in awhile, I still get annoyed with myself for letting a woman show disdain or contempt or ignorance toward me.
 Still, even if I do nothing, I’m on notice.
 I’ll be paying attention.